snarflakes/PiEthereumWallet/README.md

 B) Homebridge Raspberry Pi Zero setup: add a server for easy wifi connection when traveling around to peoples houses.
 You need a wifi or mobile phone hotspot connection for the wallet to work. https://homebridge.io/raspberry-pi-image

+Use this disk imager to burn a copy of one of those operating system "images" onto a microSD card: https://sourceforge.net/projects/win32diskimager/

 after above completed steps proceed below.

 Make sure you have the following dependencies (modules):